vippsas/vipps-developers/newsletters/2021-09-newsletter.md

 ## Removed HTTP 402 errors

-The Vipps eCom API previously sent `HTTP 402 Payment Required` for some errors.
+The eCom API previously sent `HTTP 402 Payment Required` for some errors.
 That HTTP status is "reserved for future use", and our use was a bit *creative*.

 We now send `HTTP 400 Bad Request` instead, with more details in the message body.